MachineLearningBCAM/MRCpy/README.md

 python3 setup.py install
 ```

-__NOTE:__ CVXpy optimization uses MOSEK optimizer(by default) which requires a license.
-You can get a free academic license from [here](https://www.mosek.com/products/academic-licenses/).
+__NOTE:__ The solver based on CVXpy in the library uses GUROBI optimizer which requires a license.
+You can get a free academic license from [here](https://portal.gurobi.com/iam/login/?target=https%3A%2F%2Fportal.gurobi.com%2Fiam%2Flicenses%2Flist).

 ### Dependencies